MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And Bill is given the "Worker" role in the "Unit Test" project
 ```

-#### Define roles that the members of your project team will perform
+#### STORY: Define roles that the members of your project team will perform

 ```Gherkin
 Scenario: Define a role